o-botics/website/_posts/2014-04-02-tutorial-adding-content-to-obotics.md

 0. Copy the post template file,`YYYY-MM-DD-post-title.md`, from the `.../website/_templates/` folder to the `.../website/_posts/` folder.
 0. Rename the file to current date and desired title, making sure to following the correct format.
 For example, `2014-02-27-hello-world.md` is a valid name.
 The date in the file name will be the creation date on the left side the website page.
-0. Update the meta data of the post.
+0. Update the metadata of the post.
-At the top of the file is some YAML content, which contains all of the meta data for the post.
+At the top of the file is some YAML content, which contains all of the metadata for the post.
 Do not change the first two lines, but edit the following lines appropriately (see the other posts for examples).
   *  The avatar picture file is relative to the `.../website/roboticists/` folder.
 0. Add content below the YAML section of the file.
 Do not edit the bottom of the file.
 This section is the javascript that is used to display the [Disqus](http://disqus.com/) comments.
-0. If you are running `>> jekyll serve --watch`, after each time you save the file, you should see the changes appear in your browser (you probably have to hit the refresh button in your browser).
+0. If you are running `>> jekyll serve --watch`, after each time you save the file, you should see the changes appear in your browser after hitting refresh.

 ### Adding Robots
 Adding a new robot is very similar to adding a new post.